neilmp2/neilmp2/README.md

 ### Hi there 👋

+🎓I'm a student at the University of Illinois at Urbana-Champaign, graduating December 2022!
+📖My degree is in Biological Engineering, but I pivoted to software development and got a Minor in Computer Science 🧑‍💻

 <!--
 **neilmp2/neilmp2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.